rullzer/blog/content/post/20181018-Stricter-CSP.md

 # Dropping unsafe-eval

-Of course I would be writing this if we did not change anything about this behavior.
+Of course I would not be writing this if we did not change anything about this behavior.
 Which brings me to Nextcloud 15 where we will disallow **unsafe-eval** by default in our *CSP*.
 This means that your Nextcloud will, by default, not permit execution of **eval**.
 Which results in a safer Nextcloud.

 ## Information for developers